-We describe here the evaluation model that Turbine uses to execute programs with implicitly concurrent dataflow semantics.
-Turbine's function is to interpret an intermediate representation of a dataflow program on a distributedmemory computing resource.
-Turbine specifies semantics similar to those of the Swift parallel scripting language; however, it is general enough to serve as a model for performing the parallel evaluation of many similar languages.
+We describe here the evaluation model that Turbine uses to execute implicitly concurrent dataflow programs.
+Turbine's function is to interpret an intermediate representation of a dataflow program on a distributed-memory computing resource.
 The main aspects of the Turbine model are as follows.

 Implicit, pervasive parallelism.
 Most statements are relations between single assignment variables.
-Dynamic data dependency management enables expressions to be evaluated and statements executed when their data dependencies are met.
+Dynamic data-dependency management enables expressions to be evaluated and statements executed when their data dependencies are met.
+Thus, all statements are eligible to be run concurrently as dataflow allows.